azmanabdlh/azmanabdlh/README.md

-optimistic man <do the best you can>.
+optimistic man || do the best you can